IN2-Moist/2Take1-Moist-Script/README.md

   Fast Nightclub Vault Money [Requires 2Take1 VIP License Auto Nightclub Vault Money (Slower Method)

-	NightClub Earnings Money Method for self,
+	Nightclub Earnings Money Method for self,
-	goto your nightclub office safe open it stand in the threshold of the doorway, turn on and enjoy some fast cash.
+	go to your nightclub office safe open it stand in the threshold of the doorway, turn on and enjoy some fast cash.
-	VIP Method does not require you to even be anywhere near your nightclub can be done While otherside of the map Killing Noobs.
+	VIP Method does not require you to even be anywhere near your nightclub can be done While other side of the map Killing Noobs.
-	Non Vip Version will periodically pause for a moment to allow transactions to clear and transfer the money into your bank!
+	Non VIP Version will periodically pause for a moment to allow transactions to clear and transfer the money into your bank!
 	I found this to be slower in full sessions solo takes no time at all to clock up a few million!
-	Dont Be retarded with its use!
+	Don’t Be retarded with its use!
-	Few Million every now and then do some other stuff then you should be ok! i have done this for a few weeks got 3 bil in the bank now and no issues just be casual with its use!
+	Few Million every now and then do some other stuff then you should be ok!
+	I have done this for a few weeks got 3 billion in the bank now and no issues just be casual with its use!

   Dooms Day ACT2 2.5 Million
-	Turn on Before launching this finale and Enjoy a Bigger Payout, just leave the values as they are even if they are not upto 100%.
+	Turn on Before launching this finale and Enjoy a Bigger Pay-out, just leave the values as they are even if they are not up to 100%.

-  Sub Guided Missiles (+)Range (-)CoolDown
+  Sub Guided Missiles (+)Range (-)Cooldown
 	Extends the Range of the Submarine Guided Missiles, & Removes Any Cooldown Between Shots.

 ```